Well that post title is quite the mouthful. Try saying that ten times in a row… fast. lol. I tried, and I can’t. lol.

 Whenever I’m looking for inspiration I just start rummaging through my different stashes to see what sparks an idea.
 When I came across my ready supply of flattened vintage silverware spoons that I use to make wind chimes… I knew.

 Then I needed something to decorate the spoons, and I really like the contrast of rustic with shiny so I chose some jute twine.

 I drilled holes into the tops of the spoons, tied some of the jute twine around their necks… finishing with little bows.

-I measured where I wanted my spoons to hang from, spacing them out as evenly as I could, marked the spots with marker, and then drilled the holes into the copper platter.
+After measuring where I wanted my spoons to hang from and spacing them out as evenly as I could, I marked the spots with marker and then drilled the holes into the copper platter.

 I followed the outside shape of the platter with painter’s tape as best I could before spraying with chalkboard paint in my cardboard spray painting booth.
 I gave it three light coats, following the directions.